WGLab/PipeVar/README.md

 We are also working on version so reference genome may not be previously downloaded, but can be ran with hg38 or grch38 option.

 SAM/CRAM support will be included in future as well.
+Add parallel processing to allow multi-sample option.